jadecobra/python_tdd_exercises/source/classes/inheritance.rst

             self.assertEqual(doe.last_name, 'doe')

-  the terminal_ is your friend and shows :ref:`AttributError<what causes AttributeError?>`
+  the terminal_ is your friend, and shows :ref:`AttributError<what causes AttributeError?>`

   .. code-block:: python